 Episode 26's theme song, "At the Gala", truly takes the cake.
 It's a song of triumph, not only for the Mane Cast, who have waited all year for this day, but also for the fans who stuck with all 26 episodes and found each of them awesome.
 Rainbow Dash's rock segment is arguably the crowner of the entire song, too.
+It's also based off the song "Ever After" from Into The Woods, and they match up so well too.

 Find A Pet, where Fluttershy and Rainbow Dash sing when trying to pick a pet for Rainbow Dash in "May the Best Pet Win!" (the first song of the season!) is a perfect blend of awesome, cute, and funny.